biocore/gemelli/README.md

 ### Tutorials

 If you have a [repeated measures study design](https://en.wikipedia.org/wiki/Repeated_measures_design) with multiple samples per subject over time or space then CTF is the appropriate method to use in gemelli.
 For optimal results CTF requires samples for each subject in each time or space measurement.
-In some cases, this can require binning time my larger windows (e.g. instead of days use months).
-For examples of using CTF we provide a microbiome time series IBD study in the tutorials below.
+If that is not the case and your study has irregular time sampling, then TEMPTED should be used.
+For examples, explore the tutorials below.

 #### Tutorials with QIIME2